svikashk/incremental-development/week-1/development-strategy-team-repo.md

 ---

-... complete this process once for each team member ...
+... fill out one section for each team member ...

 ---

-## 5. Finishing Touches
+## X. Finishing Touches

 __As a perfectionist, I want everything perfect :)__